nanovms/ops-documentation/introduction.md

 Ops is rethinking cloud infrastructure by using unikernals instead of containerization like docker.

+**IMPORTANT NOTE** Ops is currently in a technical preview stage of its development.
+It is subject to significant changes and refactoring.
+Not recommended for production environments at this time.

 #### What are Unikernels?

 Unikernels are specialised, single-address-space machine images constructed by using library operating systems.